cormacrelf/biome-nested-config-repro/README.md

 ## `biome format .`: works for all files including in the subdirectory

 This behaves as if `subdirectory/biome.jsonc` adds items the root's `includes` list, which is a justifiable and sane behaviour of "extends".
+It also correctly reads the subdirectory's formatter.indentWidth property (2).

 ```
 ; biome format .